 Top reasons this exact goal fails & how to pivot

-SOC 2 Type I reports on the design of controls at a specific point in time, while SOC 2 Type II reports on the operational effectiveness of those controls over a period of time (typically 6-12 months).
-Type II is significantly more rigorous and is what most clients require for assurance.
+SOC 2 Type I reports on an organization's system design at a specific point in time, while SOC 2 Type II reports on the operational effectiveness of those controls over a period (typically 6-12 months).

 Create your own custom blueprint in seconds — completely free.